joerivanveen/wp-reading-progress/readme.txt

 == Changelog ==

+1.3.2: bugfix getBoundingClientRect does not work on iOS 8 and 9 (at least), now using custom function for it

 1.3.1: some optimizations regarding the on scroll function

 1.3.0: now positions itself snugly to element using top-margin or fixed automatically to top when element is not in viewport or gone